 Understanding the basics of convergence

-So what’s driving media convergence at such a high rate?
+So what’s driving paid, earned and owned media convergence at such a high rate?
 Content.
 Specifically, socially powered, technology-juiced content.

 Social-powered content has become marketers’ new darling; yet, at the same time, paid media (in particular online display ads) are increasingly called into question.
 As Jay Samit, a digital media innovator, recently tweeted, “5.3 trillion online ads shown in 2012 & I have yet to click on one.
 More likely to be hit by a meteor.”